 B. Contract is best if you will be using your mobile a lot, and will be in Australia for a fixed period of time for study.
 There are numerous mobile phone operators in Australia, the options in Darwin include Telstra (offers the best phone coverage), Optus and Vodaphone.

-Step 3: Locate a Doctor or other healthcare professional near you.
+Step 3: Locate a Doctor or other healthcare professional near you

-Let us know you are here
+Let us know when you are here

-When you first arrive in Australia, it is important that you provide your local contact details – address and phone number - to Charles Darwin University within 7 days of arrival, as CDU is obliged to inform the Department of Home Affairs of your local contact details in case of emergencies.
+When you first arrive in Australia, it is important that you provide your new contact details – address and phone number – to Charles Darwin University within 7 days of arrival, as CDU is obliged to inform the Department of Home Affairs of your local contact details in case of emergencies.
 You can update your contact details via MyStudentInfo.